scylladb/scylla-rust-driver/README.md

 ## Getting Help

-Please join the `#rust-driver` channel on [ScyllaDB Slack] to discuss any issues or questions you might have.
+We invite you to discuss any issues and ask questions on the [ScyllaDB Forum] and the `#rust-driver` channel on [ScyllaDB Slack].

 ## Supported Rust Versions
 Our driver's minimum supported Rust version (MSRV) is 1.70.0.
 Any changes: